 So, we can't get a 12 MHz output for a 16 MHz Arduino using a Timer or divider scheme.
 The closest we can come is 8 MHz (dividing by 2 -- an Integer).duino timers can't divide by fractions!
 But 8 Mhz is possible (16 / 8 = 2 divider).
 And 4 MHz is possible (16 / 4 = 4 divider).
 But (again) 6 MHz is not possible as it requires a fractional divide (16 / 6 = 2.666... fraction problem).

 Because of the integer-only divide problem, frequency gaps exist across the entire generation range!
-That's part of why RTM_TimerCalc tests if the frequency you requested is the same as what was calculated.
-If any difference exists, you're given a warning and shown the error (called out as OFFSET).
+That's why RTM_TimerCalc tests if the frequency you requested is the same as what was calculated.
+If any difference exists, you're shown the value (called out as OFFSET).

-This often means generating a signal close to the desired frequency, but missing by some amount of error.
+This often means generating a signal near the desired frequency but missing it by some amount of OFFSET.
 One way around is change the Arduino's clock crystal.
 But there are other frequency generation problems to watch for.

 Arduino Timer Limits (Frequency and Interval)

 Since we have a fixed clock, the Timer and Pre-Scaler can only generate a fixed number of frequencies.
 Maximum and Minimum frequency define the overall output range.